 The capital budget policy and process are described in Section XIII, "Appendices".
-In conjunction with the development of the CIP, the Port develops a capital funding plan, "The Draft Plan of Finance," which is reviewed with the Port Commission and will be included as part of the 2023 Final Budget.
+In conjunction with the development of the CIP, the Port develops a capital funding plan, "The Draft Plan of Finance," which is reviewed with the Port Commission and can be found in Section X, "Plan of Finance".